dimitardimitrov/radium/README.md

 ## Remove the radium theme
 1. Disable the theme by removing it from:
 - ~/.zsh.after/prompt.zsh - for skwp/dotfiles
-- ~/.zpreztorc - for prezto only installation
+- ~/.zpreztorc - for Prezto only installation